 In addition to these, tutors in each module also take into account each student's participation and student profile, as evidenced through the aforementioned studio monitoring as well as through the daily contact during studio work, and during supervision of independent study.

 ASSESSMENT REGULATIONS

-This programme operates within the University's Regulatory Framework and conforms with its regulations on assessment, with the exception of those provisions referring to compensation (See Regulations, Section F)
+This programme operates within the University's Regulatory Framework and conforms with its regulations on assessment, stipulating that all components have a "must pass" requirement, and no compensation is offered within modules.

 SECTION SEVEN: Admission